FLYERS-SABRES' SERIES HISTORY: Current and Miscellaneous:

 March 24, 1991 -- Alex Mogilny scored twice in Buffalo's 6-2 home win.
 Ken Wregget was replaced by Pete Peeters at the 10:09 mark with the Flyers trailing 3-1; each goalie surrendered three goals.
 The Sabres held a 41-31 shots advantage.

 November 8, 1991 -- Donald Audette scored on the first shot of OT and Darren Puppa made 29 saves in Buffalo's 4-3 home win.
 The Sabres took a 3-2 lead in the second period during a 5-minute high-sticking major to Ron Hextall who made 25 saves.
-Dan Quinn tied the game in the third period.
-Terry Carkner hammered Rob Ray in a fight, the third time in their careers that the duo squared off.
+Terry Carkner hammered Rob Ray in a fight ( http://www.youtube.com/watch?v=z_64KZgEY6U ).

 January 7, 1992 -- Pat Lafontaine scored with 48 seconds to play in a 5-5 tie in Philadelphia.
 Kevin Dineen (2-1-3) and Garry Galley (0-3-3) led the Flyers.
 Tony Tanti was tossed for a high-stick major in the first period but the advantage was later nullified by a minor penalty to Andrei Lomakin.